Power/Interest Grid: Segmenting Stakeholders for Better Buy-In

 Business-Analysis

 Every successful project starts with a solid understanding of what people really need—not just what’s in the brief or the backlog.
-And the best way to get that understanding?
-Talk to your stakeholders.
-Stakeholder interviews are a powerful (and underused) way to uncover goals, pain points, risks, and context that no document can fully capture.

 Read More